carycorreia/GCD_Course_Assignment/Codebook.md

 ```
 ##### Because the requirement was to keep only column measures on mean() and std() measures I reduced the columns:
  - this was accomplished using grep1 and a regex filter lines 64 and 86
  - note I decided not to keep meanFreq() columns as these were not actual mean readings but frequency readings
-##### - The number of mean() and std() columns is only 66 which was verfied manually by reviewing the features.txt file
+ - the number of mean() and std() columns is only 66 which was verfied manually by reviewing the features.txt file
 =================================

 #### How the code works